 Ten years ago, when I founded LearningCog, my intention was to earn a living doing what I love the most; helping people to learn more about themselves and reach their full potential through learning, training and development.
 I never expected that 10 years later I would have built a global business that has supported so many clients and individuals.
 Setting up LearningCog I made a promise to myself to keep my passion first and foremost in everything I do.
 Back then I got first-hand experience of what it takes to run a business, on my own, and what happens [...]

-PRESS RELEASE LearningCog Limited is proud to announce a new sales training and development venture for independent sole traders, small and medium size business across East Sussex. ----- Ric Hayden, owner and director of LearningCog, is taking his global expertise in people development and sales training, to create a new community of training and development - specifically designed for the small business community.
+PRESS RELEASE LearningCog Limited is proud to announce a new sales training and development venture for independent sole traders, small and medium size business across East Sussex. ----- Ric Hayden, owner and director of LearningCog is taking his global expertise in people development and sales training to create a new community of training and development - specifically designed for the small business community.
 Pitch has been designed to support small business, independent sole traders and creatives.
-The programme is for those that do not fall into a full-time salesperson role but are the subject matter experts in their field; the [...]
+The programme is for those that do not fall into a full-time salesperson role - but are the subject matter experts in their field. [...]

 People who load up a plate of food and don’t finish it are often described as having ‘eyes bigger than their belly’s.
 The time management equivalent is the person who takes on more and more projects that look inviting and exciting, and don’t pay attention to existing commitments.
 The end result is overwhelm – dashing from one unfinished task to another, putting in short bursts of effort and hoping that things get done.
 Not only is this a really ineffective way of working, it is also a very stressful.
 To regain control over your workload, you need a reality check. [...]